 We retired the name Bike Recycle Vermont in 2017 in order to present a more unified organization.
 We are now Old Spokes Home, a bike shop and a nonprofit, here to make bikes accessible to everyone in our community.

-In 2019, we took another big step: we merged our two shops into one space.
+In early 2019, we took another big step: we merged our two shops into one space.
 Integrating our operations under one big, beautiful roof will create efficiencies, improve the quality of our programming, establish equity among our customers, and sustain our operations into the future.